dvsa/vol-app/docs/app/data-retention/custom-event-history-cleanup-procedure.md

 ## `sp_custom_event_history_cleanup` Procedure Overview

 ## Purpose
 The `sp_custom_event_history_cleanup` stored procedure is designed to cleanse the `event_history` table by removing entries that are no longer linked to any active records across various entities.
-This procedure helps maintain data integrity and reduces storage overhead by eliminating orphaned records.

 ## Parameters
 - **`p_user_id` (INT):** The ID of the user performing the cleanup operation.